PaddlePaddle/PaddleSpeech/README.md

 If you want to set up PaddleSpeech in other environment, please see the [installation](./docs/installation.md) documents for all the alternatives.

 # Quick Start

-Just a quick test of our functions: [English Speech-To-Text]() and [English Text-To-Speech]() by typing message or upload your own audio file.

 Developers can have a try of our model with only a few lines of code.